davidmoten/jetty-demo/README.md

 jetty-demo
 ==========

-A demonstration webapp that can be started using mvn jetty:run.
+A demonstration webapp *simple* that can be started using mvn jetty:run.
 Complete instructions are given for setting up java, maven and git on ubuntu 12.04 or later.

+In addition to the *simple* demo the following projects are placed under the *jetty-demo* project for the more advanced/curious audience:

+* *jsf* (Java Server Faces on jetty)
+* *jersey* (Jersey REST services on jetty)

 ##Audience
 This project was setup to demonstrate to someone unfamiliar with java that wants to write a web application how it can be done (pretty minimally).